ebowman/api-first-hand/README.md

   * `play_scala_security_extractors.mustache` - for custom security extractors to be augmented by the programmer

-Please be aware that generated artifacts need to preserve some specific shape in order to be compiled together without errors.
+Generated artifacts must preserve some specific shape to be compiled together without errors.

 The location where custom templates reside needs to be configured by overriding the plugin setting `playScalaCustomTemplateLocation`.